 Payment Model: Who specifically will pay for this, and what's their compelling financial incentive?

 A groundbreaking AI tool is worthless if no one is willing to pay for it.
 Startups often fail not because of bad tech, but because of flawed business models.
 Is the buyer a hospital, insurer, pharma company, or government agency?
 Each has different priorities.
 AI must either reduce costs, improve revenue, or directly tie to reimbursement incentives.
+This is particularly relevant for healthcare companies in India looking to secure healthtech funding.

 What to focus on: